 “Contextual guessing strategies are supported by the cueing systems model of word recognition which has no basis in reading science.
 According to this theory, students are said to use graphophonic cues, semantic or meaning cues, and syntax or contextual cues to recognize words.
 In practice, the emphasis is on anything but the links between speech sounds and spelling.
 Unfortunately, balanced literacy students are learning strategies that poor readers rely on, not what good readers know”(Moats, L. 2007)

 Why Are Decodable Books Important?

-As always, we are evidence-based and the evidence clearly shows that decodable reading books are superior.
-Decodable books necessitate the employment of decoding skills rather than guessing from pictures or predicting from other cues.
+As always, PLD’s programs are evidence-based, and the evidence clearly shows that decodable reading books are superior.
+Decodable books necessitate the utilisation of decoding skills rather than guessing what the words say based on pictures or guessing from other cues.

 Who Needs Decodable Reading Material?

 It is essential to equip all students who are learning to read with decodable reading material.
 They are also critical for: